gamemanual0/gm0/source/docs/getting-started-in-ftc/index.rst

 As for League Meets, the meet process varies greatly among regions, but generally teams will compete at low-stress League Meets, and have a culminating Leage Championship.
-More information on the selection process is in GM1.
+More information on the selection process is in |gm1|.
 The top teams in both events will advance to the next level, generally the State or Regional Championship.

-Game Manual 2 is published when the season officially starts, and provides game specific rules that change from year to year.
+|gm2| is published when the season officially starts,
+and provides game specific rules that change from year to year.
-While we cannot provide any help for GM2, here are some rules in GM1 for teams to be aware of, as many new teams run into problems during their tournament because of it.
+While we cannot provide any help for |gm2|, here are some rules in |gm1| for teams to be aware of, as many new teams run into problems during their tournament because of it.

 * All teams MUST bring the Consent and Release forms to every competition.